 These guidelines must be easily found from the home page and must be accessible without a login.

 The guidelines must be in HTML format (preferred) or PDF format (displayed in the browser without requiring a download).
 We will not accept any other file formats.

 Agents should read our recommendations and always inform us when their guidelines page changes locations.

-If they charge fees for any aspect of representation (including editing services) or the submissions process (such as reading fees), they do not qualify.
+If they charge fees for any aspect of representation (including editing services) or the submission process (such as reading fees), they do not qualify.

 The agent must not charge a commission rate higher than the standard rates (10-15% domestic/20-30% subsidiary).

 The agent and members of the agency's staff must not misrepresent themselves, their services, or their backgrounds.